AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/what-happened-modules-bundled-adobe-commerce.md

 ## Issue

 You cannot install a module or have found that some core extensions are not present when you upgraded to Adobe Commerce 2.4.4.
+This should only result from installing a module that requires one of the removed bundled extensions.

 <u>Steps to reproduce</u>: